DIAGNOSING SPINE PROBLEMS

 Complete History

 Medical HistoryYour Spine Specialist will want to get a history of your condition.
 Initially, you may fill out a written form while you wait to see the doctor.
 Meanwhile, take time to think about everything that relates to your pain and write it down.
-Because, the more information you share with your doctor, the easier your problem will be to diagnose.
-In addition, a physical history can give your doctor insight into when the pain began, anything that could have caused an injury, your lifestyle, physical factors that might be causing pain, and any family history of similar problems.
+When you share more information with your doctor, the easier the doctor will diagnose your problem.
+In addition, a physical history can give your doctor insight into when the pain began, anything that could have caused an injury, your lifestyle, physical factors that might cause pain, and any family history of similar problems.

 After reading through your written history, your physician will ask more questions that relate to the information you have given.
 Moreover, your doctor may want to know: